-The levels of immigration recommended by recent Technical Panels (2003, 2007, and 2011) appointed by the Social Security Advisory Board are substantially higher than the levels assumed for the 2015 Trustees Report.
+The levels of immigration recommended by recent Technical Panels (2003, 2007, 2011 and 2015) appointed by the Social Security Advisory Board are higher than the levels assumed for the 2016 Trustees Report.
 For the intermediate assumptions, the 2003 Technical Panel recommended a continuing annual growth rate in net total immigration equal to approximately 1/2 the annual growth rate in the total population through the next 75 years.
-Under this specification, total net immigration would have been projected to reach 1.5 million by 2065, with continuing increases thereafter.3 very heavily at the younger ages.
+Under this

+&lt;sup>1 As the population begins to mature, we expect to see higher numbers of other immigrants in the population and thus higher levels of emigration, particularly at the ages 35 and over.
+The current other immigrant population is centered very heavily at the younger ages.
 We believe this concentration at the younger ages is due to (1) the relatively high levels of other immigration that began in the late 1990's (entering at relatively young ages) and (2) the effects of the IRCA legislation in the late 1980's (which removed largely older individuals with required substantial durations of residence in the country).
-These reasons result in a current stock of other population that is relatively young of age and low in duration of stay in the country.
+These reasons result in a population of other immigrants that is relatively young of age and low in duration of stay in the country.